cheehieu/afternoon-cape/index.md

 Some tests were done on the AM335x GP EVM to determine accuracy.
 Compared with a $1000+ Keithley Digital Multimeter with a $500 switching multiplexer module, the accuracy was comparable.
 * Table comparison

-## To Do:
-* Complete design for Rev. B, assemble & test
-* Ensure script compatibily with latest v3.14 kernel
-* Cost comparison with other *more expensive* solutions (DARA, ACME, PMDC, Spectrum Digital, Tick)
-* Qt GUI and data logging over a network connection to a host PC

 ## 3D CAD
 <iframe width="640" height="480" src="https://sketchfab.com/models/0be9d541e4cb438f95a222904efbc644/embed" frameborder="0" allowfullscreen mozallowfullscreen="true" webkitallowfullscreen="true" onmousewheel=""></iframe>